 Wrap individually before packing for the most protection

 Packing for a move can be a daunting task.
-Some choose to outsource and pay for packing services, which can cost up to $1,000 or more, depending on where you live and how much stuff you own.
-This could be a great option for busy individuals who can manage the expense for these services.
+Some choose to outsource and pay moving companies for packing services, which can cost up to $1,000 or more, depending on where you live and how much you own.
+This could be a great option for busy individuals who can manage the expense of these services.

 Others may take this job on themselves in order to save money.
 If you’re considering packing up boxes yourself, check out our guide for how to pack kitchen items.
-However, there are some things to keep in mind, like what supplies you’ll need to buy and the time involved with packing and unpacking, if you’re leaning toward doing it yourself.
+However, if you’re leaning toward doing it yourself, there are some things to keep in mind, like what supplies you’ll need to buy and the time involved with packing and unpacking.

 - Fragile items, like dishes, should be individually wrapped before going in a moving box.

-- Have a plan for when to pack up kitchen items and allow yourself several hours to complete the task.
+- Have a plan for when to pack up kitchenware, and allow yourself several hours to complete the task.